dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Chemistry/Notes.md

 https://github.com/z3rObyte/CVE-2024-23334-PoC

-# this works !!!!
+# This works !!!!
 # note: the static directory is name /assets so that needs to be modified in the script

 since the script is running as root to list processes running on machine we can read the /root/.ssh/id_rsa private key ssh file

-# now have root! that it
+# Now have root!
+That's it.